Cecilia Dean

-Cecilia Dean is an American former fashion model and entrepreneur who was a co-founder of Visionaire, a multi-media art and fashion company.
+Cecilia Dean is a former American fashion model and entrepreneur who was a co-founder of Visionaire, a multi-media art and fashion company.

 Early life

 Born in Central California, Dean grew up in Davis, California.
 At age 12, her family moved to Long Island, New York.
 Dean's mother was an English professor and her father an Asian studies professor.
 Dean attended Sacred Heart Academy in Hempstead, New York.